czech-radio/openmedia/README.md

 ## Errors

 There is a validation process of both input and output files.
 It can occasionally produce an error.
 Is such case resulting file will be marked as `_MALFORMED` in filename.

+Process can be quite memory hungry.
+It can make use of lot of ram in host computer, occassioanlly even crash it.